PeterA02gh/WiresharkInAzure/Setting up your environment.md

     the homepage.
 Let's make our Windows 10 VM.

     It should be under our Azure subscription and inside the Resource Group we made earlier.
 Put it inside the Resource Group if it isn't already.
 Name it 'VM1' and put it inside the same region as the Resource Group.
+For the image, use Windows 10 (22H2).
     For the size, the smallest should work fine for this lab.
 Let's give ourselves a username and password for this virtual machine.

     ‼️Write it down!
-You will need it later to Remote Desktop into it!‼️
+We will need the username and password later to Remote Desktop into VM1!‼️

 <p>
 <img src="https://i.imgur.com/B0zB7nn.png" alt="Creating our Windows 10 VM"/>